-And the TEACH Program (Training Early Abortion for Comprehensive Healthcare) is an academic-community partnership whose goal is to expand reproductive health access by helping primary care clinicians and residencies integrate abortion training into their practices and curricula.
+And the TEACH Program (Training Early Abortion for Comprehensive Healthcare) trains clinicians in reproductive health, enables them to provide abortion care, and cultivates the next generation of reproductive health champions to ensure everyone has access to comprehensive healthcare.
 TEACH develops and distributes evidence-based curriculum; prepares residents, fellows and faculty to provide early abortion and contraceptive procedures with confidence; and provides leadership development and mentoring.
 The program also initiates policy change and research to normalize comprehensive reproductive health training and practice.
 Its curriculum includes the internationally used Early Abortion Training Workbook, which was for the study that informed a California law expanding access to abortion care.

 Training for practicing health professionals

 The Bixby Center provides first-rate trainings on abortion and contraception in-person and online.
 Our Innovating Education in Reproductive Health initiative is a digital hub that highlights innovative family planning and abortion curricula, tools, teaching techniques and research from educational leaders around the world.
 Innovating Education in Reproductive Health is committed to cultivating clinicians who offer high-quality, compassionate, patient-centered care by generating, curating and disseminating novel curricula, learning tools and research for educators.
 All content on Innovating-education.org is free and open source and can be used in a variety of educational and training setting.